macarious/Maze-Generaion-with-Kruskal-s-Algorithm/README.md

 ### Initial State

 At the beginning of the maze generation process, all cells are separated by walls, and each cell is considered its own set.
 This means that no cell is initially connected to any other cell.
+Note that the cell dimensions must be greater than 3 and odd.

 ![Initial State](https://github.com/macarious/Maze-Generaion-with-Kruskal-s-Algorithm/assets/63441014/6852d2bf-c0d2-4293-93c6-89a2b6e02578)